flutter/website/src/deployment/android.md

 Flutter to automatically depend on `androidx.multidex:multidex` and use a generated `FlutterMultiDexApplication` as the project's application.

-When you try to build and run your app with the **Run** and **Debug** options in your IDE, your build may fail with the following message:
+When you try to build and run your app with the **Run** and **Debug** options in your IDE, your build might fail with the following message:
 <img src='/assets/images/docs/deployment/android/ide-build-failure-multidex.png' width="100%" alt='screenshot of build failure because Multidex support is required'>

 To use the Flutter tool to enable mulidex, run `flutter run --debug` at the command line and select an Android device.